NASA-PDS/naif-pds4-bundler/docs/source/42_npb_configuration_file.rst

 This method has been implemented for the MRO PDS3 SPICE kernel data set generation.
-We do not recommend the original name of the kernel to be recorded in the comment area of a binary kernels.
+NAIF does not recommend to record the original name of the kernel in the comment area kernels.

 Mapping kernels
 ^^^^^^^^^^^^^^^

-Sometimes the name of the archived kernel is modified with respect to the original kernel, usually present in the kernels operational area, this happens for kernels that have long names, mixed case, fields that are meaningless to users but are meaningful to operation engineers, etc. In such cases we recommend to update the archived kernel name for it to be more user friendly.
+Sometimes the name of the archived kernel is modified with respect to the original kernel - sometimes present in the kernels operational area - this happens for kernels that have long names, mixed case, fields that are meaningless to users but are meaningful to operation engineers, etc. In such cases NAIF recommends to update the archived kernel name for it to be more user friendly.

 The mapping in between the original kernel name and the archived kernel name can be achieved in two different ways.